tschf/oracle-ci-guide/README.md

 # Oracle CI Guide for GitHub

-note: This guide will set up CI against Oracle 11g XE - so obviously, your code needs to work for that database release.
+note: This guide will set up CI against Oracle 11g XE - so obviously, your code needs to work for that database release; The current examples don't install APEX, so if your scripts rely on APEX packages, keep this in mind.

 Go to `travis-ci.org` (or .com if you're setting it up for private projects) and sign in with GitHub - there's a login button at the top right corner.